lemotdesign/one-click-hugo-cms/site/content/post/pre-construction-termite-protection.md

   from termite invasions.
 image: img/homeguard-install-pre-construction.jpg
 ---
-## Does your Builder have Your long term insterest?
+## Does your Builder have Your long term interest?

 It might come off as a tough query, but unfortunately, this reflects a genuine concern within the construction sector, especially when it pertains to adhering to top-notch termite protection standards for new constructions.

-#### The Unsettling Truth of Termite Certification
+### The Unsettling Truth of Termite Certification

 Let's clarify: there are numerous dedicated and upright builders operating in the Gold Coast.
-However, a concerning trend we've observed is that a significant fraction are primarily looking to procure the 'Form 43' at the lowest possible price.
+However, a concerning trend we've observed is that a significant fraction are primarily looking to procure the '**Form 43**' at the lowest possible price.
 For instance, while you may have been charged $3,000 for the installation of a termite management system, the actual cost might have been a mere $600.
 You don't need to be a math expert to see where the extra cash is funnelled!

 It's wise to request a glimpse of the Termite Installer's invoice.
 This adds a layer of transparency and ensures you're getting what you've paid for.

-### Working to the Minimum Requirements

-See, the thing is, the minimum reqirement for certification under the Australian Building Code is to stop '**concealed**' termite ingress through the concrete slab.
-Then it is relienent on a continuous Visual Inspection Zone of 75 mm to detect any **external** ingress.

-Majority of the 'New Builds' on the Gold Coast compromise this Visual Inspection Zone with paths, driveways and landscaping.
-If you walk around your new house and cannot see a continuous 75 mm of the slab edge, then it doesn't comply and a Form 43 **cannot** be issued.

 ### Visual Inspection Zones - The Truth

-Here's the crux: the Australian Building Code stipulates the baseline requirement for termite protection certification as halting 'concealed' termite entry.
-Following this, there's a reliance on a consistent Visual Inspection Zone spanning 75 mm to identify any external breaches.
+Here's the crux: the **Australian Building Code** stipulates the baseline requirement for termite protection certification as halting 'concealed' termite entry.
+Following this, there's a reliance on a consistent **Visual Inspection Zone** spanning 75 mm to identify any external breaches.

 A significant portion of 'New Builds' in the Gold Coast inadvertently or intentionally obscure this Visual Inspection Zone through the addition of pathways, driveways, and landscaping features.

 If you take a walk around your newly constructed property and are unable to spot a continuous 75 mm of the slab edge exposed, then it's not in compliance.
 Under these conditions, a Form 43 should **not** be legitimately issued.

 #### Key Points for Visual Inspection Zone: